 What Will Happen After July 1?

-Health Authorities will be reviewing immunization records starting in late August and then will contact only those parents/guardians or students with incomplete or missing information.
+Health Authorities will begin reviewing immunization records information and parents/guardians or students may be contacted for incomplete or missing information.
 Information will be provided on how to update their school age children’s immunization records and where to drop off the information.

 If you are not contacted by public health, it means your records are complete and no further action is required.
 In subsequent years, only those who are enrolling in B.C. schools for the first time (e.g., Kindergarten or students who are new to the province), will be required to provide this information.